 I later discovered that other Aldi stores in my area actually sell Kerrygold butter in a stick form instead of, or in addition to, a plastic container.
-The stick form is shown in the picture below, and it sold for $2.85 for 8 oz. (cheaper than the plastic container) at the time of writing.
+The stick form is shown in the picture below, and it sold for $2.85 for 8 oz. (cheaper than the Naturally Soft version in the plastic container) at the time of writing.

 For this review, though, I am looking at the Kerrygold butter sold in the small plastic tub.

 Most of the online discussion I’ve seen lately centers on whether Aldi is going to continue to sell Kerrygold butter, and some people have seen an Aldi store-brand version of Irish butter under the Countryside Creamery label that could perhaps replace Kerrygold on the shelves.
 Kerrygold Pure Irish Butter appears to be a Regular Buy in my local Aldi stores, meaning it is available all the time.
 Other Aldi bloggers say it’s a Seasonal Favorite that is in stores for a few months at a time.
 I guess time will tell whether Kerrygold stays around at Aldi stores.

 The plastic container my Kerrygold Pure Irish Butter came in claims it is “naturally softer” and that it’s made with milk from grass-fed cows.
 Some bloggers question whether the butter has air whipped into it to make it softer.